ripienaar/free-for-dev/README.md

    * [localhost.run](https://localhost.run/) — Instantly share your localhost environment!
 No download required.
 Run your app on port 8080 and then run this command and share the URL.
    * [ngrok.com](https://ngrok.com/) — Expose locally running servers over a tunnel to a public URL.
    * [segment.com](https://segment.com/) — Hub to translate and route events to other third-party services.
 100,000 events/month free
-   * [serveo.net](https://serveo.net/) — Quickly expose any local port to the public internet on a servo subdomain using an SSH tunnel, includes SSH GUI to replay requests over HTTP.
    * [stun:global.stun.twilio.com:3478?transport=udp](stun:global.stun.twilio.com:3478?transport=udp) — Twilio STUN
    * [stun:stun.l.google.com:19302](stun:stun.l.google.com:19302) — Google STUN
    * [webhookrelay.com](https://webhookrelay.com) — Manage, debug, fan-out and proxy all your webhooks to public or internal (ie: localhost) destinations.
 Also, expose servers running in a private network over a tunnel by getting a public HTTP endpoint (`https://yoursubdomain.webrelay.io <----> http://localhost:8080`).